jundalisay/sp/content/en/research/sarkar/travels/chapter-04b.md

 The salesman called me again.

 {{< r a="Man" >}}
 I feel guided.
 Almost every farm I go to I find either the husband or the wife is particularly interested in meditation.
-And so I teach him or her the universal mantra 12 .
-Is it okay?
+And so I teach him or her the universal mantra 12
 {{< /r >}}

-"It's more than okay," I said.
-"It's perfect."

 Now I understand why this man had such difficulties in his meditation—to strengthen his mind for the work of reaching these farmers who would otherwise never come in contact with Ananda Marga.